 The Departmental Honors Program in Psychology is designed to provide exceptional undergraduate students with the opportunity to explore a problem area within the discipline in much greater depth than is ordinarily the case.

-There are five major milestones to the honors program: (1) acceptance for candidacy for honors; (2) approval of the honors proposal; (3) maintenance of honors-level qualifications during the fall semester; (4) acceptance of honors thesis by the faculty; and (5) successful defense of the honors thesis before an outside examiner.
+There are five major milestones to the honors program: (1) acceptance for candidacy for honors (this will happen before the end of spring term in your junior year); (2) approval of the honors proposal (early fall of your senior year); (3) maintenance of honors-level qualifications during the fall semester of your senior year; (4) acceptance of honors thesis by the faculty; and (5) successful defense of the honors thesis before an outside examiner (during finals week).
 In addition, a candidate's advisor will establish his or her own deadlines.

 Acceptance for Candidacy